 2 to 4 mg for a smaller breed dog (typically half to one Piriton tablet).

-For a more giant dog breed, the dosage ranges from 4 to 8 mg (typically one to two Piriton tablets).
+The dosage ranges from 4 to 8 mg (typically one to two Piriton tablets) for a giant dog breed.

 However, you should see your veterinarian to determine the proper dose for your dog.
-Dosage levels will be determined by your dog’s size, size, and gender, as well as their general wellbeing and current medicines.
+Dosage levels will be determined by your dog’s size, gender, general well-being, and current medicines.

-My opinion is that really tiny dogs, such as toy types and pups, require extra caution when it comes to dosing
+My opinion is that tiny dogs, such as toy types and pups, require extra caution when it comes to dosing.

 Piriton Ingredients

-Chlorphenamine maleate, 4 mg per tablet, is the active component.
-Lactose, maize starch, yellow iron oxide (E172), magnesium stearate, and water are the other components.
+The active component is chlorphenamine maleate, 4 mg per tablet.
+The other components are lactose, maize starch, yellow iron oxide (E172), magnesium stearate, and water.
 Piriton Pills come in blister packs containing 30 tablets.

 Side Effects Of Dog Piriton